icshwi/e3training/workbook/chapter3.md

 * Check the current installed StreamDevice (stream) version with different level information
 * Understand two important variables such as E3_MODULE_VERSION and EPICS_MODULE_TAG
 * Install the difference StreamDevice version within e3
+* Note that the specific module version can be different.

 ## Check the VARIABLES within the e3